Skip to content

 Have a good time getting creative in the kitchen with these delicious Church Window Cookies.
 Not only do they look amazing, but they’re also full of flavor and fun to prepare with simple ingredients.

-Preparing these cookies isn’t too challenging, so you don’t need to worry about having any special culinary skills.
+When you want something unique, delicious, and sweet, try this recipe for stained-glass Window Cookies.
+They are colorful and pimp up every cookie plate.
+Preparing these cookies is easy, so you don’t need to worry about having any special culinary skills.
 With the right ingredients and a bit of prep and cook time, you can have the tastiest cookies ready to devour in no time.

 Ingredients used to make the cookies.